 The design shall ensure that incompatible chemicals that may damage or deteriorate chlorination facilities are stored separately from chlorination equipment and chemicals.

 (2) Additional Requirements for Gas Chlorinators.

 (a) Automatic Switch over.

-Automatic Switch over of chlorine cylinders shall be provided if continuous disinfection is required.
+Automatic Switch over of chlorine cylinders shall be provided, where necessary, to assure if continuous disinfection is required.